qawsedrg/yolov3_yolov4_tensorflow/README.md

 The yolo anchors computed by the k-means script is on the resized image scale.
 The default resize method is the letterbox resize, i.e., keep the original aspect ratio in the resized image.

+4. VOC dataset:

+    An example to parse VOC-like dataset is provided: `write_list_voc.py`, which can be used directly to parse VOCdevkit dataset.

 ### 5. Training

 Run the correspond `train.py` file, continue training from a checkpoint is supported, you may refer to the tensorboard ouput in `./data/logs` .